vipulnaik/diet-exercise-health/profile-information/health-profile.md

   videos.

 * I exercise caution in terms of exposing myself to loud noises and to extended periods of listening to stuff.
+For more information, see my [best practices around sound](../best-practices/best-practices-around-sound.md).

 * As of 2025, my hearing seems fine judged by minimum audible volume and maximum frequency I can hear.
 My speech-in-noise hearing